-The Lewa Education Program supports 21 schools in the areas neighboring the Lewa Wildlife Conservancy in Northern Kenya.
-It does this through construction of classrooms, lavatories, libraries, boarding facilities, dining halls, kitchens, teachers’ housing, fences, laboratories and more.
+The Lewa Education Program supports 23 schools that serve 12,000 children from ages 5 through 20 years old in the areas neighboring the Lewa Wildlife Conservancy in Northern Kenya.
+It does this through the construction of classrooms, lavatories, libraries, boarding facilities, dining halls, kitchens, teachers housing, fences, laboratories and more.

 The Lewa Health Care Programme is a vital part of their community development outreach.
 Lewa manages three clinics in the region, serving thousands of individual who would otherwise have no access to health care.

 The year 2009 witnessed a growth of the Lewa Health Care Programme.
 The number of clinics under Lewa’s operation increased from two to three with the re-opening of the Ngare Ndare clinic on the western side of the Conservancy.

 The Lewa, Leparua, and Ngare Ndare clinics served the staff and communities in a professional manner under the guidance of Dr. Abid Butt, the Lewa consulting doctor.